university-of-york/uoy-design-patterns/src/pages/303-google-docs.md

 ---

-<p class="lead">Google Docs are a great way to store data that needs to be easily editable and instantly updated.
-This module grabs data from a Google Doc and returns a two-dimensional array - an array of rows, each of which is an array using the column headings as keys.</p>
+<div class="lead"><p>Google Docs are a great way to store data that needs to be easily editable and instantly updated.
+This module grabs data from a Google Doc and returns a two-dimensional array - an array of rows, each of which is an array using the column headings as keys.</p></div>

 ### Use